"I never know which version I'm going to be

 Wire are best known for their 1977 debut album Pink Flag

-and specifically the B-side "12XU", which, in a roundabout way, pretty much started the entire genre of Hardcore Punk
+and specifically its track "12XU", which, in a roundabout way, pretty much started the entire genre of Hardcore Punk

 ; to a lesser extent, they are also well-known in certain circles for their next two albums (1978's Chairs Missing

 ), both of which, while quite different, helped define what we now know as Post-Punk

 .
 All three are universally regarded as classics of the New Wave period, and each set the trend that Wire would later become notorious for: Every album a New Sound Album